MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

     #include <QCoreApplication>
     #include <iostream>

-As we sad, our control point is to interact with Binary Light devices, so we define some constants to use in the code.
+Because our control point is interacting with Binary Light devices, we need to define the device type we are communicating with and service that contains the actions we are going to use
 ::
     #define BINARY_LIGHT_TYPE    "urn:schemas-upnp-org:device:BinaryLight:1"  //The binary light type
-    #define SERVICE_SWITCH_POWER "urn:schemas-upnp-org:service:SwitchPower:1" //Service that contains the actions we use
+    #define SERVICE_SWITCH_POWER "urn:schemas-upnp-org:service:SwitchPower:1" //Service that contains the actions we'll use

-After doing this, let's create and implement the ControlPoint class, we decided to inherit from BrisaControlPoint, but you could have a BrisaControlPoint object to work as a ControlPoint too.
+Now let's create and implement the ControlPoint class, we decided to make it a BrisaControlPoint itself, but you could have a BrisaControlPoint object to work as a control point in another class of your choice if you'd want to.

-Our Control Point class is going to show when devices enter or leave the network, is going to list device to the user, and is going to interact to the device too, by calling some actions from them, for this we'll have to have the following class implementation with the attributes, a few methods and the main slots( yes, slots, because the commands are going to come from the Thread)
+Our Control Point class will show when devices enter or leave the network, list devices to the user and it is going to interact with the devices by using the actions provided by them.
+In order to implement these features we are going to need the following attributes, methods and slots
 ::
     class ControlPoint : BrisaControlPoint
     {